radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 /faucet/request | POST | faucet API - betanet and local deployment only, disabled on mainnet /universe.json | GET | Get Radix Universe.
 Used during setup and configuration of the node

-#### JSON-RPC APIs
+### JSON-RPC APIs

 Method names are restructured into groups of related API methods.
 Since this is a breaking change, it is planned to support both method names until Beta 4.

 As mentioned above, all three groups of methods listed below are available via `/system` JSON RPC endpoint.

+Availability of the methods available via `/archive` endpoint depends on the configuration:
-If client API is enabled, methods marked as R/O are available via `/archive` JSON RPC endpoint.
+ - If client API is enabled, methods marked as R/O are available via `/archive` JSON RPC endpoint
-If client API is enabled and __R/W__ methods are enabled, then `/archive` has same methods as `/system`.
+ - If client API is enabled and __R/W__ methods are enabled, then `/archive` has same methods as `/system`.
-If client API is disabled, then `/archive` endpoint is deactivated and may return HTTP status code 404.
+ - If client API is disabled, then `/archive` endpoint is deactivated and may return HTTP status code 404.

-1. Renamed methods:
+#### Renamed methods:

 Old Method Name | New Method Name | Access
 | --- | --- | --- |